How Long Do Coffee Beans Last? A Guide to Freshness.

 Degassing, what is it?

-When the coffee bean is being roasted, the breakdown of the cellulose cretaes carbon dioxide.
+When coffee beans are being roasted, the breakdown of the cellulose creates carbon dioxide.
 This is stuff you want to get out of your beans prior to use.
-The reason we want to do this is that it parts an unfavroble flavour within the cup.
-The simplest way to describe this experience is a furry mouth feel and an underlying bitterness.
-The best way to manage this situation is to talk to your local roaster or retailer to find out the age of the bean, if they cant tell you when the beans are roasted, then I’d be worried.
-Most onto it roasters we degass prior selling.
+That’s because it imparts an unfavourable flavour within the cup.
+After roasting the beans need time to degas—which is, to release those unfavourable compounds.
+If degassing is missed, you’ll probably get a furry mouth feel and taste an underlying bitterness.
+The best way to avoid this situation is to ask your local roaster or retailer the roast date, if they can’t tell you when the beans are roasted, then I’d be worried.
+Most onto it roasters we degas prior selling.

 Ground Coffee

 Ground coffee has a shorter shelf life due to its increased surface area, which accelerates oxidation.
-Expect ground coffee to stay fresh for 1 to 2 weeks after opening.
+Expect ground coffee to stay fresh for one to two weeks after opening.

 Factors That Affect Coffee Bean Freshness

-Several factors influence how long coffee beans remain fresh and flavorful:
+Several factors influence how long coffee beans remain fresh and flavourful:

-Exposure to Air: Oxygen causes coffee to oxidize, leading to stale flavors.
-Once a bag is opened, air exposure accelerates quality loss.
+Exposure to Air: oxygen causes coffee to oxidise, leading to stale flavours.
+Once a bag is opened, air exposure accelerates quality loss

-Moisture: Humidity can introduce mold or spoilage, especially in ground coffee.
+Moisture: humidity can introduce mould or spoilage, especially in ground coffee

-Light: UV rays can degrade coffee’s flavor, making dark storage ideal.
+Light: UV rays can degrade coffee’s flavour, making dark storage ideal

 How to Tell If Coffee Beans Have Gone Bad